jianboli/RInteractivePlot/README.md

 RInteractivePlot
 ================
-Some R functions to interact with R basic plot functions after the plot are generated.
+Some R functions to modify the R basic plot after they are already generated.